wang-h/pynmt/README.md

 ==========
 State-of-the-art NMT systems are difficult to understand.

-For beginners, I highly recommend this project.
-In fact, it is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).
+For beginners, I highly recommend this project, which is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).

-I implemented it with Pytorch 0.4, though some modules reference to OpenNMT-py, most of the code (80%) is written by myself.
+Though some modules reference to OpenNMT-py, most of the code (80%) is written by myself.
 With the scripts that I posted, you can even build your own NMT systems and evaluate them on WMT 2018 datasets.

 REQUIREMENTS
 ------------
+(I implemented it with Pytorch 0.4. )
 Python version >= 3.6 (recommended)
 Pytorch version >= 0.4 (recommended)

 Usage
 ------------
-For training, please use a Moses-style configuration file to specify the path and hyper-parameters.
+For training, please use a Moses-style configuration file to specify paths and hyper-parameters.

      python train.py --config config/nmt.ini